Norway Rat

 Norway Rat Identification

-Can grow to be up to 18 inches long when you include their tails.
-Their fur is grayish brown while their ears and tails are hairless
+Including the length of the tail, Norway rats can grow to be up to 18 inches long.
+Their fur is grayish brown while the ears and tails are hairless.

-These rats live right alongside people.
+These rats aren’t afraid of living right alongside people.
 They may be hiding in cellars, warehouses, slaughterhouses, docks, and sewers.
 If you live on a farm, look out for these pests in granaries, silos, and livestock buildings.
-Nests are found under buildings, concrete slabs, near streams and ponds, and even in garbage dumps.
-As long as they have food and shelter, they will make their home anywhere they can.
+In suburban and urban areas, Norway rat nests are found under buildings, concrete slabs, near streams and ponds, and even in garbage dumps.
+As long as they have food and shelter, Norway rats will make their home anywhere they can.

 What do Norway rat droppings look like?

-Adult Norway rats can produce thousands of droppings in a very short period of time, so even if you aren’t seeing rats, you may find their droppings.
-Their fecal matter is usually dark-colored, about 1⁄2 inch in length, and pointed on both ends.
+Adult Norway rats can produce thousands of droppings in a very short period of time, so even if you aren’t seeing them, you may find their droppings.
+Norway rat fecal matter is usually dark-colored, about half an inch in length, and pointed on both ends.

 How do you control a Norway rat infestation?